 The hike to Trout Lake is a great way to top off a morning of wildlife watching in the Lamar Valley (extra bonus: have roadside breakfast at Soda Butte Creek on your way).
-This 1.2-mile hike in the northeast section of Yellowstone is initially steep but totally doable for beginner hikers.
+This 1.2-mile round trip hike in the northeast section of Yellowstone is initially steep but totally doable for beginner hikers.
 Once you get up to the lake, it’s a nice flat walk around with panoramic views of the mountains.

 How do I get there?

 Trout Lake is located in the northeast section of the park, and we planned our hike around a morning day trip to the Lamar Valley.
 The valley is renowned for its wildlife watching opportunities, and we certainly weren’t disappointed!
 After spending sunrise watching the bison and wolves, we continued northwest on the northeast entrance road until we saw the trailhead for Trout Lake.